DeclareDesign/rdss/README.md

 # rdss

-Helper functions for using the book *Research Design: Declaration, Diagnosis, Redesign* by Blair, Coppock, and Humphreys (forthcoming, Princeton University Press).
+Helper functions for using the book [*Research Design in the Social Sciences: Declaration, Diagnosis, Redesign*](https://book.declaredesign.org/) by Blair, Coppock, and Humphreys (Princeton University Press).